 Tips for Snowshoeing in the Canadian Rockies

 Make sure to wear appropriate gear when snowshoeing in Canada.
-If you’re not sure what you should be wearing, check out this guide on winter hiking gear.
+If you’re not sure what you should be wearing, check out our guide on winter hiking gear.

 Once you’ve fallen in love with snowshoeing (which I know you will), why not get yourself your own.
-Check out this guide to the best snowshoes out there and how to pick the right one for you.
+Check out our guide to the best snowshoes and how to pick the right ones for you.